External quantum fluctuations select measurement contexts: Introduction

 It is interesting to reflect on the differences between the mathematical approach to contextuality initially pioneered by Kochen and Specker, and the more recent approach introduced by Spekkens.
 Kochen and Specker mapped the problem of measurement contexts onto the eigenvalue spectrum of operators, effectively identifying the statistics of measurements with the probabilities obtained from an axiomatic application of Born's rule.
 On the other hand, Spekkens (through summations over the behaviours of ontic states represented by the same quantum state) refers to the probabilities obtained in actual measurements.
 This means that, in Spekkens' more general approach, the mathematical basis for the definition of a measurement context is less clear.

-In a recent paper, Selby \textit{et al} pointed out that measurement incompatibility is neither necessary nor sufficient for a violation of Spekkens's generalised notion of noncontextuality \cite{Selby2023CwoutI}.
+In a recent paper, Selby \textit{et al} pointed out that measurement incompatibility is neither necessary nor sufficient for a violation of Spekkens's generalised notion of noncontextuality~\cite{Selby2023CwoutI}.
 At first glance, this result may appear surprising, since it clearly undermines the idea that each set of compatible measurements defines a specific context.
-However, the result is less surprising when we consider that the original definition of contextuality relied on the identification of measurement outcomes with the eigenstates of self-adjoint operators, and so this approach always attributes measurement outcomes described by non-orthogonal states to different measurement contexts \cite{Ji2024quantitative}.
-This identification of contexts with state vectors in Hilbert space remains true even when these measurement outcomes are obtained in the same measurement setup.
-Selby \textit{et al}'s result is based on the observation that different measurement contexts can be unified into a single measurement by constructing a positive operator valued measure (POVM), where the positive operators that represent different measurement outcomes need not commute with one another.
-Significantly, Selby \textit{et al} suggest that the measurement outcomes can still be identified with the eigenstate of an underlying physical property, allowing them to effectively re-scale the experimentally observed probabilities to obtain modified conditions for the observation of contextuality.
+However, the result is less surprising when we consider that the original definition of contextuality relied on the identification of measurement outcomes with the eigenstates of self-adjoint operators, and so this approach always attributes {those} measurement outcomes {which we could describe using} non-orthogonal states to different measurement contexts~\cite{Ji2024quantitative}.
+This identification of contexts with state vectors in Hilbert space remains true even when these measurement outcomes, {despite corresponding to non-orthogonal state,} are obtained in the same measurement setup.
+Selby \textit{et al}'s result {(or at least one construction they give of it)} is based on the observation that different measurement contexts can be unified into a single measurement by constructing a positive operator valued measure (POVM), where the positive operators that represent different measurement outcomes need not commute with one another.
+Significantly, {for this construction,} Selby \textit{et al} suggest that the measurement outcomes can still be identified with the {values} of an underlying physical property, allowing them to effectively re-scale the experimentally observed probabilities to obtain modified conditions for the observation of contextuality.
 This appears to be at odds with the claim that the observed statistics cannot be explained by an underlying ontological model: certainly, the measurement outcomes of a POVM all have positive probabilities, and an ontological model could simply assign one possible reality to each outcome.
-It is therefore an essential assumption of Selby \textit{et al} that it is reasonable to identify each measurement outcome of a POVM with the corresponding outcome of an ideal measurement projection onto an eigenstate, allowing them to re-scale the probabilities accordingly.
+It is therefore an essential assumption of Selby \textit{et al}\footnote{{At least when their framework is rendered in the language of quantum mechanics, like in~\cite{Selby2023CwoutI}, rather than in the language of GPTs, like in~\cite{Selby2023AccessibleFragments}.}} that it is reasonable to identify each measurement outcome of a POVM with the corresponding outcome of an ideal measurement projection onto an eigenstate, allowing them to re-scale the probabilities accordingly.